 Can I Use My RV Toilet in the Winter?

-If you need to use your RV’s toilet once you’ve winterized your vehicle, do not be worried.
+If you need to use your RV’s toilet once you’ve winterized your vehicle, don't be worried.
 You only need to pour some water down the drain and flush it out.
-Once that is done, do not forget to add some antifreeze to your toilet so if there is any water left, it won’t freeze.
+Once that's done, don't forget to add some antifreeze to your toilet in case there's any water left, so it won’t freeze.

 How to Winterize RV Water System?

 The water systems in RVs need to be completely drained and treated with antifreeze in order to be properly winterized.
 This would include draining all available tanks of the vehicle and blowing out any water.
 Once done with the water clearance, the pipes need to be treated with antifreeze and some antifreeze should be poured down the drain as well.
 For further clarity, you may refer to the video linked above.

 How Many Gallons of Antifreeze Are Needed to Winterize an RV?

 The amount of antifreeze you use to winterize your RV really just depends on the size of your vehicle and how efficiently you use the antifreeze.
 You could pour gallons just to be on the safe side, or use the product efficiently.
 That said, if you own a standard sized RV, a minimum of about two to three gallons of antifreeze is optimal, but it would be better if you use up to four gallons just to make sure all is covered.

 RV Winterizing Kits - Prepare for the Worst

 RV winterizing kits differ from one to the other, but it's essential to winterize your pipes, as they could freeze over and damage if left.